 Dave: At Privy, for example, we have a high-velocity freemium funnel.
 So we’re focused on revenue but we also have a sales team.
 So we’re looking at sales-assisted revenue and touchless revenue.
 Then, marketing basically helps both of those buckets.
 So ultimately, if we’re ahead or behind on revenue that week, we have to have a story around why it’s like that.

 Dave: We also look at all the leading indicators: weekly traffic, weekly conversion rate, etc. It’s traffic-to-visitor conversion rate, free-to-pay customer rate, etc. And of those individuals who became customers, where does the revenue come from?
 Is it the sales team directly or marketing self-served?
 That’s what we look at weekly.

-M: I couldn’t agree more with what people say, which is marketing not only works with sales, but also for sales.
+M: I couldn’t agree more with what people say: Saas marketing not only works with sales, but also for sales.
 So if marketing is not helping your company sell more, then maybe there is something that needs to be changed.